Justice Ruth Bader Ginsburg's Life Immortalized In Song

 In the 40-plus years that I have known Ruth Bader Ginsburg, that was the first and only time I ever saw her cry.

 Notorious RBG in Song is available now via Cedille Records.
-For those interested, here are RBG's favorite Cedille recordings.
+For those interested, here is a playlist of RBG's favorite recordings.